 The Giorgio Nota Award award was instituted in honor of Giorgio Nota who first introduced open tubular LC.
 The Giorgio Nota Award is presented to a scientist in recognition of significant achievement in capillary liquid chromatography.
 We look forward to presenting this award again and are pleased to highlight the accomplishments of the 2019 winner, Dr. Milton Lee of Brigham Young University.

 CHROMALEONT YOUNG SCIENTIST SCHOLARSHIPS

-Chromaleont, an enterprise associated at the University of Messina, as made several scholarships for young scientists available for 2019.
+Chromaleont, an enterprise associated at the University of Messina, has made several scholarships for young scientists available for 2019.
 Students must be traveling from outside the United States to be eligible.
-Six awards will be granted in 2019 (four for ISCC and two for GCxGC).
-Applications are no longer being accepted at this time as the deadline has passed.
+Six awards have been granted in 2019 (four for ISCC and two for GCxGC).
+We are proud to announce the 2019 winners!